jeffhowarth/eeprimer/lessons/javaScript101.md

 // The zero index refers to the first item in the list. print(my_list[0]);

-// Use periods to call an object's methods. var my_list_reversed = my_list.reverse()
+// Use a period and parentheses to call an object's method (or a function associated with the object).

+var my_list_reversed = my_list.reverse()
 print(my_list_reverse);